Acacia seeks arbitration after Tanzania tears up mining contracts

-LONDON (Reuters) - Acacia Mining said on Tuesday it was seeking an adjudicator to resolve its dispute with the Tanzanian government over mining contracts as President John Magufuli ordered the suspension of any new licences.

-Acacia's move comes a day after the country passed two laws to force companies to re-negotiate their contracts.
+LONDON, July 4 (Reuters) - Acacia Mining on Tuesday said it was seeking an adjudicator to resolve its dispute with the Tanzanian government, a day after the east-African country passed two laws to force companies to re-negotiate their contracts.

-Magufuli has sent shock-waves through the mining community with a series of actions since his election in 2015 that he says are to distribute revenue to the Tanzanian people.

-"President Magufuli has ordered the Ministry of Energy and Minerals to suspend the issuance of new special mining licences and renewal of expired licences," a statement from Magufuli's office said.

 "We couldn't wait to pass the laws because of the large scale theft taking place in the mining sector," Magufuli said.